LloydR/PiWeatherStation/README.md

 In addition there is a line added to /etc/rc.local to start the Dissdata.py program upon bootup.
 python3 /home/weewx/bin/user/Dissdata.py

+There is also a Dissexample.py that is test code to check receipt of the Davis ISS packets.
+Dissexample.py uses DissRFM69.py and DissRFM69registers.py to work - output is on terminal

 Ramdisk
 edit /etc/fstab
 add the line
 tmpfs /var/ramdisk tmpfs nodev,nosuid,size=1M 0 0

 WeeWX is added using the setup.py since we modified it and want to add a driver and other py nonstandard programs (DissRFM69.py etc)

+In /home/weewx/bin/user is where I put the 4 python files Dissdata.py DissRFM69.py DissRFM69registers.py mypiweewxdriver.py